VoxeLibre/VoxeLibre/mods/ENTITIES/drippingwater/readme.txt

 Manual:

--> drops are generated rarely under crumbly nodes (dirt,grass,sandstone) -> waterdrops are generated under cloudstone massively -> they will stay some time at the generated block and than they fall down -> when they collide with the ground, a sound is played and they are destroyed
+-> drops are generated rarely under solid nodes
+-> they will stay some time at the generated block and than they fall down -> when they collide with the ground, a sound is played and they are destroyed